dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 Also, we will use the same pre-processing steps (i.e. data vectorization, the same pad collate function), but we will only apply a test phase.

-But first, let's download and vectorize all the needed datasets.
+First, let's download and vectorize all the needed datasets.

 ```python
 download_data('./data/', "us")